wustlcse237sp20/project-blackjack_237project/README.md

   A player should be able to take insurance.<br/>

 ## Features that don't work:<br/>
+  The double down button should only appear before deciding to hit<br/>
-  The double down button on the GUI is currently a placeholder that does nothing.<br/>
+  The double down button should only appear if the user has enough chips to double their bet<br/>
   The split button should only appear if the starting hand contains a pair<br/>